 Policies and Resources

-All newborns in Puerto Rico have to be tested for every condition included in the Newborn Screening Panel as mandated by the law 84 from 1987 of the Puerto Rico Government.
+All newborns in Puerto Rico have to be tested for every condition included in the Newborn Screening Panel as mandated by the law 84 from 1987 and law 129 from 2015 of the Puerto Rico Government.

 Support for families:

-For those who screen positive we offer confirmative testing and clinical evaluation by subspecialists in the following areas: genetics, hematology, endocrinology, pulmonology, immunology and cardiology.
-We also offer comprehensive care including: social services, nutritional assessment and genetic counseling.
+For those who screen positive, we offer coordination of confirmative testing and clinical evaluation by subspecialists in the following areas: genetics, hematology, endocrinology, pulmonology, and immunology.
+We also offer comprehensive care including: genetic counseling and coordination of nutritional assessment and social services.